Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

   - Classes having access to both status restoration Light Magic and Phalanx: Knight, White Knight, Paladin.
   - Classes able to use Fearful Impact: Terror Knight, Knight Commander.
   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
-  - The undead are banned.
+  - The undead and Angel Knight are banned.
 - **Weather Clause** - Always start a battle with a sunny day, unless it is programed to rain.

 And below are some other variant rules provided by Vital and Suppanut